-The water temperature of Central Florida's springs holds steady in the low 70s year-round, providing locals and tourist with a place to cool down in the hot Florida summer.
-The springs are also home to manatees during the winter months, when local rivers and lakes are too cold for comfort.
+The water temperature of Central Florida's springs holds steady in the low 70s year-round, providing locals and tourists with a place to cool down in the hot Florida summer.
+The springs are also home to manatees during the winter months when local rivers and lakes are too cool for their comfort.
 But the water isn't the only draw; canoeing, scuba diving, snorkeling, boating, picnicking, and wildlife viewing are all popular activities at Florida springs.

 Wekiwa Springs is located about 20 minutes north of Orlando and is a popular weekend destination for locals.
 The spring pumps 42 million gallons every day, filling a swimming area before joining Rock Springs Run and forming the Wekiva River.
 As many as 150,000 people visit the park each year.

 There is a lot to do at Wekiwa, even if you're not interested in swimming in the 72-degree water.
 The park features a horse-riding trail, canoeing, camping areas, picnic tables with grills, a playground, and areas to bike and hike.

 Although Rock Springs doesn't have a dedicated swimming area, it is a great place for tubers and campers.
 In fact, Rock Springs Run is one of the most popular tubing destinations in Florida.
 There's also a nature trail and numerous campsites.

 The spring's water shoots out of a partially submerged cave and averages 68 degrees throughout the year.
 The run is bordered by a foot-friendly boardwalk and flows for 8 miles, although visitors can only tube for about three-quarters of a mile.